ayushwritescode/ayushwritescode.nestjs.api/README.md

-# EasyGenerator Backend
+# Backend

 (Hosted on Railway with CI/CD : https://easygeneratorapi-production.up.railway.app/api)

-This repository contains the **Node.js / NestJS** backend for the EasyGenerator application.
+This repository contains the **Node.js / NestJS** backend for the application.
 It includes:

 - **JWT Access/Refresh Token Flow** with HTTP-only cookies
 - **MongoDB** for data persistence